MoreOutput/RockMUD/README.md

 HTML templates mainly retrieved to ease complex display.
 For RockMUD core this means character creation screens.

 **/ai**
 Mob specific AI scripts.
 This are merged into game items after they are loaded from their respective area files.
 AI can be written directly into the area file, but ai scripts are outlined here when they can be reused.
-RockMUD core aims to have 3: wander.js, aggie.js and mayor.js.

 **/public**
 Public assets like client side javascript and CSS.